-- The Income Fund benefited from an overweight to corporates and solid selection in industrials. - Other contributors included an overweight to non-agency mortgage-backed securities (MBS), which continued to rebound during the quarter; an overweight to asset-backed securities (ABS); and an overweight to higherquality commercial MBS. - An overweight to the long-term segment of the U.S. Treasury yield curve detracted as 30-year U.S. Treasury yields rose during the quarter. - Poor selection within agency MBS hurt, especially in specified mortgage pools. - Income Research & Management benefited from an overweight to corporates as spreads tightened during the quarter.
-An overweight to and selection in industrials helped, particularly in transportation and energy sub-sectors as growth prospects improved.
-An overweight to and strong selection in ABS and commercial MBS contributed as markets continued to gradually recover from last March's forced selling.
-Selection within agency MBS added; although an underweight to the sector pared gains.
-An underweight to non-corporates slightly detracted. - Western Asset Management gained on an overweight to credit sectors (financials and industrials, especially the consumer non-cyclical and communications sub-sectors) as spreads tightened over the quarter.
-An allocation to non-agency MBS helped as the sector continued its gradual recovery.
-Overweights to ABS and commercial MBS further contributed.
-An overweight to the long-term segment of the U.S. Treasury yield curve hurt.
+- The Income Fund benefited from an overweight to corporates and solid selection in industrials and financials. - Other contributors included an underweight to agency mortgage-backed securities (MBS); an overweight to asset-backed securities (ABS); and an underweight to U.S. Treasurys. - · A neutral to short duration posture detracted from returns. - Income Research & Management benefited from an overweight to corporates.
+An overweight to and selection in industrials and financials helped.
+An overweight to and strong selection in ABS and commercial MBS contributed as markets continued to gradually recover from last March's forced selling. - Western Asset Management gained on an overweight to credit sectors (financials and industrials) as spreads tightened over the quarter.
+Overweights to ABS and commercial MBS contributed.
+However, an underweight to agency MBS and non-corporates hindered returns.

 (#) indicates the percent target allocation in the Fund, excluding cash.

 Benchmark: Bloomberg Barclays U.S. Intermediate Aggregate Bond Index